 I know this idea isn't 100% original and other people have used this cart for plants, but I wanted to put my own twist on it.
 Honestly though, I had been wanting to buy one of these carts for a while so it was a good excuse :).
 I've included a step by step tutorial below so you can see what I did.

 Here's what you'll need to make this fun succulent garden:

 I will warn you that I made a big mistake that I didn't realize until it was too late.
 To better show you how I planted this little succulent garden, I left one of the shelves off and figured I'd just put it back on when I was done.
 Due to the way the cart is assembled, this was a problem.
 You have to tighten a bolt on the inside of the shelf in order to attach it to the cart.
 If the shelf is full of dirt, that is nearly impossible.
 Fortunately my husband has quite a collection of tools and between the two of us working on it we were able to get it put together.
 But, the moral of the story is… if you decide to do your own succulent planter like this, assemble the cart completely before filling the shelf or shelves with plants!

 After I had the cart assembled again, I placed a bunch of my other pots of succulents on the empty shelves below the container garden I had made.
 I love how colorful everything looked with the plants, the pots and the cart.
-It was such a fun project!
+It was such a fun project and a great excuse to buy the cart :)!
 Plus, I love that I can easily move my plants around so I can better provide them with the amount of sunlight, rain, or shade that they need!